Multimodal LLM-assisted Evolutionary Search for Programmatic Control Policies: Discussion and Limitation

-This paper provides a preliminary demonstration of the Multimodal Large Language Model-assisted Evolutionary Search (MLES) framework's ability to autonomously discover programmatic policies.
-As detailed in Appendix~\ref{final_policy}, MLES successfully constructed a data processing pipeline for image data in the Car Racing task, guiding control decisions for steering, throttle, and braking with flawless performance across various tracks.
-These achievements highlight the promising potential of MLES for future advancements.
+This paper provides a preliminary yet compelling demonstration of the Multimodal Large Language Model-assisted Evolutionary Search (MLES) framework for automatically discovering programmatic control policies.
+As evidenced by the results in the Car Racing task (Appendix~\ref{final_policy}), MLES successfully constructed a data processing pipeline for image input, guiding control decisions for steering, throttle, and braking with flawless performance across various tracks.
+This foundational success points toward several exciting future directions and highlights the framework's significant potential.